Surgical management of pathologic nipple discharge

 - Yale University School of Medicine

 Nipple discharge is the third most common breast-related complaint, after breast pain and breast mass.
+During their reproductive years, up to 80 percent of women will have an episode of nipple discharge .
 Nipple discharge is categorized as normal milk production (lactation), physiologic nipple discharge, or pathologic (suspicious) nipple discharge.
-The most common causes of pathologic nipple discharge are benign intraductal papilloma (48 percent), ductal ectasia (15 to 20 percent), and carcinoma (10 to 15 percent) .
+The most common causes of pathologic nipple discharge are benign intraductal papilloma (35 to 48 percent), ductal ectasia (17 to 36 percent), and carcinoma (5 to 21 percent) .

 Surgical management of pathologic nipple discharge is discussed here.
 Other aspects of nipple discharge are discussed elsewhere.
 (See "Nipple discharge".)